overhaul88/hangman-challenge/README.md

 The five experts are carved along two independent axes.
-Each training word belongs to one length expert and one frequency expert at the same time, so the experts overlap rather than forming a single 5-way partition.
+Each training word belongs to one length expert and one frequency expert at the same time, so the experts overlap rather than forming a single 5 way partition.

 <div align="center">
   <img src="assets/expert_axes.svg" alt="Two axes.
 Length axis: short 3 to 5, medium 6 to 9, long 10 or more.
 Frequency axis split at the median bigram score: common upper half, rare lower half.
 Each expert is a 2-layer BiLSTM." width="100%">